 Radiculopathy is a condition in which one or more nerves in the vertebrae are compressed or 'pinched' leading to impaired movement or sensation.

 Radiculopathy can occur at any level of the spinal column:

-- Lumbar radiculopathy: This is the most common radiculopathy, due to the fact that the lumbar region is subjected to the most rotation and strain in everyday life.
+This is the most common radiculopathy, due to the fact that the lumbar region is subjected to the most rotation and strain in everyday life.
 Displacement of an intervertebral disc towards the outside of the spinal column.
-This displacement compresses or “pinches” the nerves running along the spinal cord.
+This displacement compresses or 'pinches' the nerves running along the spinal cord.
 Sciatica is caused by a compressed nerve.

-- Cervical radiculopathy: Cervical pain is sometimes caused by a lesion near the root of the spinal nerve, a nerve of the spinal cord.
-A lesion at the root of the nerve is sometimes called a “pinched nerve”.
+Cervical pain is sometimes caused by a lesion near the root of the spinal nerve, a nerve of the spinal cord.
+A lesion at the root of the nerve is sometimes called a 'pinched nerve'.

-Symptoms are well-defined and vary according to how compression occurs.
+Symptoms of a trapped nerve are well-defined and vary according to how compression occurs.
 The patient will first notice pain, which left untreated will gradually increase over time, possibly limiting the function of muscles and limbs.
 The most common symptoms are:

 - Tingling sensation in the legs

 - Numbing or weakness of the affected areas.

 A clear manifestation of lumbar radiculopathy is joint cracking.
 If the lesion occurs in the dorsal region, the patient feels a sharp back pain when breathing in.